boukx/naxx/README.md

 **b.** Pull these to where the raid just killed A.

 **c.** If Grobbulus is upstairs your raid can take these under the lip where they are.
 If Grob is standing in the middle of the room your raid can either:
-- Have your whole raid run along the eastern wall and take the pack where the westmost one stands; if Grobb begins patting away from the center of the room he may aggro onto the raid.
+- Have your whole raid run along the western wall and take the pack where the westmost one stands.
-- Eye of the Beast your pet along the east wall and aggro, run it back towards you and then back towards the corner to stack the adds better together.
+- Eye of the Beast your pet along the west wall and aggro, run it back towards you and then back towards the corner to stack the adds better together.
 You're trying to give the east mob as much time to clear Grobb so that once your pet dies/you recall it, the mob doesn't cut the corner and aggro Grob.
 I'd recommend trying this on PTR first.
 - cry and wait.

 **d?** If you've cleared the room and Grobb is up top, have the whole raid move onto him.
 Have your tank grab him and immediately face him down the ramp hugging the outer wall.